Why is My Aloe Vera Limp? (How to Solve it)

 Why is my aloe vera limp

 Aloe vera leaves turn limp if they are in too much shade or due to stress from overwatering.
-If the aloe vera is not in direct sun, the leaves weaken and grow towards the direction of most light which causes a limp appearance to the leaves.
+If the aloe vera is not in direct sunlight, the leaves weaken and grow in the direction of most light, which causes a limp appearance to the leaves.

-Slow draining soils and pots without good drainage also retain too much moisture around the roots of this drought tolerant plant which can cause the leaves to turn limp, and perhaps yellow, brown or translucent as a sign of stress.
+I must caution that slow-draining soils and pots without good drainage also retain too much moisture around the roots of this drought-tolerant plant, which can cause the leaves to turn limp and perhaps yellow, brown, or translucent as a sign of stress.

 Keep reading for why aloe vera leaves turn limp and how to save it…